USEPA/EDD-PDF-combiner-tool/README.md

+**Auto PDF Combiner**
-This tool is combines multiple PDF files into a single document effortlessly, saving time and simplifying document management.
+This tool combines multiple PDF files into a single or multiple PDFs effortlessly, saving time and simplifying document management.

 **Features**
 - Single PDF Combining: Combine  multiple PDF files into a single PDF.
-- Size-Limited Parts: Create multiple PDF files with a maximum size limit, ideal for sending documents via email or managing storage constraints.
+- Size-Limited Parts: Combine PDFs into multiple PDF files with a 100MB size limit, ideal for sending PDF via email or managing storage constraints.
 - Cancellation Option: Cancel the combining process at any time.
 - Real-Time Status Updates: real-time progress updates and detailed logs of all combining activities.

 **Usage Workflow**
 1. Select folder contain PDFs
 2. Choose Combine Option:
     a.
 Single PDF: Combine PDs into one file.
     b.
 Max of 100 MB: Combine into multiple files (parts), each not exceeding the 100 MB size limit.
 Parts are saved in a new folder within the selected location.
 This option is useful for sending PDFs via email.
 3. Click Strat Combining.
+4. Cancel the combining at any time.
-4. View progress and final status in the app.
+5. View progress and final status in the app.

 **Build and Deployment**
 -	Built using C# (.Net WinForms)